 Homily for the Twenty-second Sunday, year A01 Sep 2017, by Sermons in

-we understand that Peter was only been human, he was not the first to miss understand the theology of suffering.
-Jeremiah in our first reading this morning tells us how he suffered, how he became a laughing-stock and everybody’s butt.
-He was insulted, abandoned by his friends, thrown into prison for doing what God asked him to do.
-In frustration he planned to abandon the word of God, he said The word of the Lord has meant for me insult, derision all day long.
-I used to say, I will not think about him, I will not speak in his name any more.
-Jeremiah at a point in his ministry decided to abandon God and his work because of suffering, doing the work of God brought him great pains and humiliation, but he did not give up.
+We understand that Peter was only human; he was not the first to understand the theology of suffering.
+In our first reading this morning, Jeremiah tells us how he suffered, how he became a laughing-stock and everybody’s butt.
+He was insulted, abandoned by his friends, thrown into prison for being obedient to God.
+In frustration, he planned to abandon the word of God; he said The word of the Lord has meant for me insult, derision all day long.
+I used to say; I will not think about him; I will not speak in his name anymore.
+At a point in his ministry, Jeremiah decided to abandon God and his calling due to suffering and insults; doing God’s work brought him great pains and humiliation, but he did not give up.
 He did not give up because he said, There seemed to be a fire burning in my heart, imprisoned in my bones.
-The effort to restrain it wearied me, I could not bear it.
+The effort to restrain it wearied me; I could not bear it.

-Jeremiah could not resist doing the work of God even though it brought him great pains, he had to do it in obedience and in love for God just as Jesus accepted suffering and death in obedience and love.
+Jeremiah could not resist doing the work of God even though it brought him great pains; he had to do it in obedience and love for God just as Jesus accepted suffering and death in obedience and love.
 He was not forced, he said, No one takes it from me, but I lay it down of my own accord.
 I have the power to lay it down, and I have the power to take it up again; this charge I have received from my Father (Jn.
 10:18).